-- (a) fails to stop a vehicle when required to do so by a constable in the exercise of the power conferred by an authorisation under section 47(1): - (b) fails to stop when required to do so by a constable in the exercise of the power conferred by an authorisation under section 47(2); or - wilfully obstructs a constable in the exercise of the power conferred by an authorisation under section 47(1) or (2). - (2) A person who commits an offence under this section is liable on summary conviction to a fine of four thousand dollars and imprisonment for six months. - 51.
-(1) An authorisation under this section authorises any constable in uniform to prohibit or restrict the parking of vehicles on a road specified in the authorisation.
+- 50. (1) A person commits an offence if he- - (a) fails to stop a vehicle when required to do so by a constable in the exercise of the power conferred by an authorisation under section 47(1): - (b) fails to stop when required to do so by a constable in the exercise of the power conferred by an authorisation under section 47(2); or - (c) wilfully obstructs a constable in the exercise of the power conferred by an authorisation under section 47(1) or (2). - (2) A person who commits an offence under this section is liable on summary conviction to a fine of four thousand dollars and imprisonment for six months.